sumigargi/react-ui-autocomplete/README.md

-# ReactUI Autocomplete
+# React Controlled Autocomplete Component

 An autocomplete input component for ReactJS that behaves like the love child of an input field and a select box.
-[Demo](http://demo.gianmarcotoso.com/react-ui-autocomplete)

-_WARNING: This is in a very early stage of development!_

 <img src="./ui-autocomplete.png" alt="ReactUI Autocomplete" height="199px" />

-## Installation
+## Installing the Auto-Complete Component

 Add to your project with `npm install react-ui-autocomplete` and include it using `import UIAutocomplete from 'react-ui-autocomplete'`.